 Barbera d’Alba Superiore may be a big red, but it’s a real contrast.
 Barbera d’Alba became a DOC in 1970.
-The minimum ageing for a Superiore is 12 months, of which there’s a mandatory minimum four months in barrel.
+The minimum ageing for a Superiore is 12 months, of which there’s a mandatory minimum of four months in barrel.
 Hence for once, the designation Superiore is meaningful.
 Most Barbera d’Alba uses 100% Barbera, though the rules allow up to 15% Nebbiolo.
 The reason for that is that Barbera is well endowed with colour, fruit, acidity and alcohol, but lacks tannins.
 Hence adding Nebbiolo or using a wooden barrel can provide tannin.
 Fewer tannins also mean that Barbera doesn’t require such long maturation.
 Stylistically, Barbera can vary from simple, lightweight quaffers to solemn statements with overdone barrique treatment.

-I Patriarchi Superiore is definitely a serious wine, but one where the use of wood has restraint, allowing the Barbera grape to speak clearly.
+I Patriarchi Superiore is a serious wine, but one where the use of wood has restraint, allowing the Barbera grape to speak clearly.
 It speaks loudly too!